SurajPratap10/REST_API_PROJECT8/README.md

 <h3>This is a custom built REST API,which provides options like:</h3>

 .
-Get information of all the users in the database
+Get information of all the users in the database. <br>
 .
-Add new users in the database.
+Add new users in the database. <br>
 .
-Delete users from the database.
+Delete users from the database. <br>
 .
-Get a user by his/her unique Id.
+Get a user by his/her unique Id. <br>
 .
-Modify the user's information.
+Modify the user's information. <br>